-The Texas Workforce Commission (TWC) has developed sample forms to assist Local Workforce Development Boards (Boards) in collecting the information necessary to verify the multiple Workforce Innovation and Opportunity Act (WIOA) eligibility criteria.
+The Texas Workforce Commission (TWC) has developed sample forms to assist Local Workforce Development Boards (Boards) in collecting the information necessary to verify the multiple Workforce Innovation and Opportunity Act (WIOA) Title I eligibility criteria.
 Boards may use the sample forms as presented, modify the sample forms to better fit specific local workforce development area needs, or design their own forms.

 The following sample forms are included: